VadimPushtaev/purple_unicorn/README.md

 orc2      : 5 (4 1 [10])
 ```

 Results are already sorted.
-The main number for us is one from the second column (first column is for names) - this is result (1d20 + bonus).
-The third column shows bonuses, and the last one (in square bracers) is additional roll that would be used in conflicts (same values in previous columns).
+The main number for us is one from the second column (first column is for names) - this is result of `1d20 + bonus`, which are in the third and the fourth columns, accordingly.
+And the last one (in square bracers) is additional roll that would be used in conflicts (if there are all the same values in previous columns).

 ## Used libs
 * python-telegram-bot 5.3.0 - nice API for telegram